f5devcentral/learning-week/labs/terraform/provision_bigip/configure.md

     },
 ```

-## Configure Test Application
+## Configure Demo Application
-Now that our BIG-IP is deployed and onboarded we are ready to configure a test application.
+Now that our BIG-IP is deployed and onboarded we are ready to configure a demo application.

 To configure our application we need to determine the allocated IP address for our virtual server and associate the AWS Elastic IP:
 ```bash